 Here is a selection of recent publications by our members.

-Brazier, D., Salzano, R., & Ryan, B. (2021 in press).
+Brazier, D., Salzano, R., & Ryan, B. (2022 forthcoming).
 Information literacy workshops: trial and tribulations of public engagement within a pandemic.
 Proceedings of the European Conference on Information Literacy 2021.

 Chita, P., Cruickshank, P., Smith, C.F. & Richards, K. (2020).
 Agile implementation and expansive learning: identifying contradictions and their resolutions using an Activity Theory perspective.
 In V. Stray, R. Hoda, M. Paasivaara & M. Kruchten (Eds).
 Proceedings of the 21st International Conference on Agile Software Development, XP 2020 (pp. 3-19).
 Springer.
 DOI:10.1007/978-3-030-49392-9_1